Validating expense dates against corporate travel policies

 trip_end: str,

-itinerary_tz: str
+itinerary_tz: str,

 ) -> Tuple[bool, str, Optional[str]]:

-exp_dt = self.parse_and_normalize(expense_ts, itinerary_tz)
+exp = self.parse_and_normalize(expense_ts, itinerary_tz)

-start_dt = self.parse_and_normalize(trip_start, itinerary_tz).replace(
+start = self.parse_and_normalize(trip_start, itinerary_tz).replace(

 hour=0, minute=0, second=0, microsecond=0